dtminnick/readiness/notebooks/1_overview.md

 investment-level data, e.g. asset allocation, fund returns, volatility, from the classification model.
 The rationale is twofold:

-Structural Focus: This project emphasizes plan-level structural indicators, such as participation, contributions, leakage, and fee burden, that reflect how well a plan enables participants to save.
+**Structural Focus**: This project emphasizes plan-level structural indicators, such as participation, contributions, leakage, and fee burden, that reflect how well a plan enables participants to save.
 These are actionable, interpretable, and directly tied to sponsor decisions.

-Data Limitations: Investment details in Form 5500 filings are often inconsistently reported, difficult to normalize across plans, and not reliably attributable to participant outcomes without individual-level data.
+**Data Limitations**: Investment details in Form 5500 filings are often inconsistently reported, difficult to normalize across plans, and not reliably attributable to participant outcomes without individual-level data.